martinrotter/rssguard/docs/source/features/dbcleaning.md

 There are two ways of keeping your DB file in good shape.

 ## Cleaning DB file manually
 Go to `Tools -> Cleanup database` dialog where you will see all options.
 Hit `OK` to process the DB file.
-Note that option `Optimize database file` is checked, then database engine will try to shrink database file (`database.db`) to smallest size possible, removing all empty areas from it.
+Note that if option `Optimize database file` is checked, then database engine will try to shrink database file (`database.db`) to smallest size possible, removing all empty areas from it.

 ## Cleaning DB file automatically
 There is better and more configurable way of keeping your DB file slim and fit.
 This feature can be configured application-wide and individually for each feed.